BLCM/bl3mods/Aaron0000/Balands/README.md

 HYPERION LEGENDARY GUNS
 -----------------------
-Brainstormer - No change.
+Brainstormer - No change other than a possible damage adjustment.

 Conference Call - Increased base projectile count by 2.

-Convergence - No change.
+Convergence - No change other than a possible damage adjustment.

-Face-puncher - No change.
+Face-puncher - No change other than a possible damage adjustment.

-Fearmonger - No change.
+Fearmonger - No change other than a possible damage adjustment.

 Guardian 4N631 - Set maximum distance bonus to 120%, increased projectile speed by 75%, made description more accurate.